 Our games have raised over $1 million on Kickstarter, and we’ve sold about 80,000 copies of our games around the world.
 I work full time from home with my wife Holly.
 We love inventing and publishing games!

-Casey Hill (from Camarillo, California, USA) started Hill Gaming Company almost 7 years ago.
+Casey Hill (from Camarillo, California, USA) started Hill Gaming Company over 7 years ago.